 At the HOB Apprenticeship Academy, the team believes it is personal skills that underpin the true professionalism of our industry, ensuring that the client experience is enjoyable and personalised at every point.
 Says Jacky Jones, apprentice programme manager.

 “We encourage our apprentices to tailor their approach to their client through appropriate product knowledge and recommendations, excellent communication skills, team work and attention to detail.
 This can often be more challenging with the millennial generation where we may need to teach how to apply the skills learned through social networks to real life situations.”

-Continues Jacky: “By developing these personal skills our apprentices consistently demonstrate a passion and commitment to learning.
-We give them opportunities to develop their personal careers in the hairdressing industry by nurturing their creative skills assisting with photoshoots, backstage art shows and seminars, plus working alongside our International creative director, Akin Konizi and the creative team at our internationally recognised Academy.”
+Jacky continues, “By developing these personal skills our apprentices consistently demonstrate a passion and commitment to learning.
+We give them opportunities to develop their personal careers in the hairdressing industry by nurturing their creative skills assisting with photoshoots, backstage art shows and seminars, plus working alongside our international creative director, Akin Konizi and the creative team at our internationally recognised Academy.”